India domestic route

 Kashmir Valley can be cloudy but the Ladakh side is almost always clear — expect clear approach into Leh even if departure from Srinagar is in cloud.

-What is the best side of plane for Srinagar to Leh?
+What is the best side for Srinagar to Leh?